bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/PostgreSQL-In-43-Commands-Or-Less.md

        branch VARCHAR(25) NOT NULL
     );

-But what if we've forgotten to add a column?
+But what if we’ve forgotten to add a column?
 Say we need to add a column that states whether an employee is on probation.
-That's where the _ALTER TABLE_ statement comes in.
+That’s where the *ALTER TABLE* statement comes in.

 ### SQL Add Column